 Some people with epilepsy are prescribed a medicine that a relative or friend can administer in emergencies to stop a prolonged seizure.
 In most people with epilepsy, seizures do not last more than a few minutes.
 However, in some cases a seizure lasts longer and a medicine can be used to stop it.
 A doctor or nurse should give instruction on how and when to administer the medicine.

 The most commonly used medicine for this is diazepam.
 This can be squirted from a tube into the person's anus (rectal diazepam).
 This is absorbed quickly into the bloodstream from the rectum and so works quickly.
 More recently, a medicine called midazolam has been used which is easier to administer.
 It is squirted into the sides of the mouth where it is absorbed directly into the bloodstream.
-At present, strictly speaking, midazolam is not licensed for this purpose.
-Therefore, any use of midazolam in this way has to be discussed fully with a doctor before being prescribed and used.

 What can I do to help myself?